B.S. Psychology, in Honors & Biology with Neurobiology option, University of Wisconsin-Madison, 2013

 General Developmental Psychology Track

-Mazzocco, M. M., Chan, J. Y., & Sera, M. D. (submitted).
-Contextual sensitivity in young children’s magnitude judgments: When is bigger really mean more?
-In Henik, A. (Ed), Continuous issues in numerical cognition: How many or how much.
+Mazzocco, M. M., Chan, J. Y. C., & Sera, M. D. (2016).
+Contextual sensitivity and the large number word bias: When is bigger really more?
+In A. Henik (Ed), Continuous Issues in Numerical Cognition: How Many or How Much (pp. 81 – 103).
+London, United Kingdom: Elsevier Academic Press

 Chan, J. Y. & Mazzocco, M. M. (2015, August).
 The effect of task features on tendency to attend to numbers: Is SFON Spontaneous?
 Paper presented at the Third Annual Midwest Meeting on Mathematical Thinking.
 Minneapolis, MN